ChorusOne/predictomatic/docs/user_guide.md

 For instance,
 if you deposit $10 into the example market described earlier, you get 10 Yes + 10 No.
+(When you deposit as part of a trade, you then immediately swap the unwanted shares for more of the desired ones, in a single transaction.)
 When the market resolves as Yes, that $10 is paid out to the holders of the Yes shares;
 when it resolves No the $10 is paid to No holders.